puppetlabs/puppet-docs/cheatsheets/core_types_cheatsheet.md

 ### [notify][]

 Logs an arbitrary message, at the `notice` log level.
-This will appear in the POSIX syslog or Windows Event Log on the Puppet agent node, and will also be logged in reports.
+This appears in the POSIX syslog or Windows Event Log on the Puppet agent node and is also logged in reports.

     notify { "This message is getting logged on the agent node.": }